 Obviously, a project needs the ability to receive security bug reports from anyone.
-But the regular bug reporting address won't do, because it can be watched by anyone too.
-Therefore, have a separate mailing list for receiving security bug reports.
-That mailing list must not have publicly readable archives, and its subscribership must be strictly controlled—only long-time, trusted developers can be on the list.
+But the regular bug reporting channels won't do, because they can be watched by anyone too.
+Therefore, have a separate mailing list or contact form for receiving security bug reports.
+That forum must not have publicly readable archives, and its subscribership must be strictly controlled—only long-time, trusted developers can be on the list.
 If you need a formal definition of "trusted", you can use "anyone who has had commit access for two years or more" or something like that, to avoid favoritism.
 This is the group that will handle security bugs.

 Ideally, the security list should not be spam-protected or moderated, since you don't want an important report to get filtered out or delayed just because no moderators happened to be online that weekend.
-If you do use automated spam-protection software, try to configure it with high-tolerance settings; it's better to let a few spams through than to miss a report.
-For the list to be effective, you must advertise its address, of course; but given that it will be unmoderated and, at most, lightly spam-protected, try to never to post its address without some sort of address-disguising transformation, as described in the section called “Address hiding in archives” in Chapter†3, Technical Infrastructure.
+If you do use automated spam-protection software, try to configure it with high-tolerance settings; it's better to let a few spams through than to miss a vulnerability report.

 So what does the security list do when it receives a report?
 The first task is to evaluate the problem's severity and urgency: